Recently identified Mandan sailor who was killed at Pearl Harbor to come home to full military honors

 “I could see that on him last fall, when my uncle Eddie and him were talking about this.
 This was a big deal for them,” Renner said.
 “He was looking forward to this.”

-Albert and Lawrence were separated in age by six years.
+Albert and Lawrence were separated in age by six years, with uncle Eddie sandwiched in between them.
 During the 1920s and '30s they would have done chores together around the family farm about 10 miles southwest of Mandan.

+Ed Renner, 99, lives in Milwaukee, but he and his son Allan plan to be in Mandan for the funeral.
+He said in a statement that it was an "unbelievable" and "amazing" feeling of relief to know that Albert's remains had been identified and will be coming home after all these years.

+"A bolt out of the blue," he said.
+"We never could have imagined this could happen."

 Dennis Renner remembers hearing stories about Pearl Harbor and his uncle Albert during his childhood, and he recounted a memorable story he heard in 1961 while sitting at home with his aunts and uncles.